Awards in iGEM 2021

 For examples of award-winning work, see the 2020 Giant Jamboree Results.

 A small number of iGEM teams will be selected by the judges as iGEM Finalists.
-These teams will be selected based on the overall excellence of their entire iGEM project, including contributions from the quality of the Team Wiki, Poster, and Presentation.
+These teams will be selected based on the overall excellence of their entire iGEM project, including contributions from the quality of the Team Wiki, and Presentation.

 1. Grand Prize Undergraduate